Who can I talk to about becoming an instructor?

 Adult cycle training

-If you are interested in providing cycle training for adults, there is another Cycling Scotland training course called Adult Cycle Training which might be of interest.
+If you are interested in providing cycle training for adults, there is another Cycling Scotland training course called Cycle Trainer, which qualifies candidates to deliver National Standard training to all age groups.
+There will usually be a cost associated with attending the Cycle Trainer course, unless you will also be delivering Bikeability Scotland in local authority schools.